oxblank/todo_flask_app/README.md

 ```
 2. Open browser and go to `http://127.0.0.1:5000`

-3. tick to mark as completed
+3. click done to mark as complete

-4. clcikm X to remove task
+4. click delete to remove task after completion